 We have increased our range of socially responsible investment funds as demand for climate-related investments continues to build.
 In October 2017 we launched two lower-carbon funds that meet the needs of clients who want to address climate change risk in their investments.

 Elsewhere our own HSBC Bank (UK) Pension Scheme has announced that GBP1.85 billion will be transferred into a new fund which excludes companies failing to meet minimum environmental standards, including those relating to climate change.

 Please visit our Global Asset Management website for more information on our approach to responsible investing.

 Meeting international standards

 We continue to work in partnership with governments, investors and other financial institutions to improve transparency and create the right conditions to support long-term investment in environmentally sustainable projects.
 We have played an active role in industry forums for many years and built long-term relationships with key non-governmental organisations.

-Read more about approach to working in partnership in our HSBC sustainable finance highlights timeline (1-page PDF, 34KB).
+Read more about our approach to working in partnership in our HSBC sustainable finance highlights timeline (1-page PDF 34KB).

 HSBC seeks to ensure that the financial services we provide to our customers to support economic development do not result in an unacceptable impact on people or the environment.
 HSBC is a signatory to the Equator Principles and we work with business customers to help them recognise sustainability risk and improve their sustainability practices.